wehro/phonenumbers/README.md

 Run `make manual` to get the English and the German manual as PDF files.

+Run `make tex` to get the files needed by TeX.

 Run `make ctan` to create a ZIP archive for CTAN upload.

 The latest changes can be found at the end of the manual.